hstocks/exfilm8/README.md

 1. python3 client.py
 2. python3 server.py

-Exfiltrated files will be put in to the 'output' directory
+Exfiltrated files will be put in to the directory specified in 'outputDirectory' directory